typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 Did you know you can "submit" to HN as many times as you want?
 If no one is interested in your project, just blog about it until they notice it.
 I posted [Asterank Discover](http://asterank.com/discover) on HN and it got 5 points.
 Then I wrote a [blog post](www.ianww.com/blog/2013/08/05/how-a-programmer-can-discover-an-asteroid/) about it that made the front page.
 Go figure.

 Caveat: social traffic fades quickly and is mostly full of people who are not that interested in what you're making.
 It was helpful in getting started, but the results were not permanent and the marginal benefit decreases quickly.
+Don't get caught up in it.

 ## Lesson 3: Users should be able to provide feedback very easily